choucurtis987/fall2021_honors_project/README.md

 ```

 # Future Directions
 - The way in which the peak is calculated can also be improved as our program assumes the upstroke occurs before 50 microseconds.
-Using derivatives or another technqiue may be more efficient to make peak calculation for robust for different situations.
+Using derivatives or another technqiue may be more efficient to make peak calculation more robust for different situations.

 # Works Cited
 - [Tkinter](https://docs.python.org/3/library/tk.html)